Table of Contents

 Take car manufacturers as an example.
 By processing aluminum and making it into a car frame, they could sell cars at a much higher price than aluminum.

-Likewise, processing wood into various furniture and household furniture can make its value increase many times over.
-Or, turning cotton into yarn and then into clothing can be a multi-million dollar business.
+Likewise, processing wood into various furniture and household furniture can increase its value many times over.
+Turning cotton into yarn and then into clothing can be a multi-million dollar business.

-So, in short, by creating value, businesses can sell goods and services at a higher price than the dollars they paid to buy inputs.
-And, businesses succeed in creating value when customers are willing to pay for the product at a higher price than the cost of the input used.
+In short, by creating value, businesses can sell goods and services at a higher price than the dollars they pay to buy inputs.
+Businesses succeed in creating value when customers are willing to pay for the product at a higher price than the cost of the input used.

 Creating differentiation